rwils83/axonbot_slack/README.md

 export SLACK_API_TOKEN="TOKEN"
 ```

-Or you can edit .env and set the same variables instead of setting them on the command line:
+Or you can edit the .env file and set the same variables:

 ```
 # URL of the Axonius instance